PennLINC/babs/docs/source/walkthrough.rst

     .. literalinclude:: walkthrough_babs-init_printed_messages.txt
        :language: console
 .. developer's note: cannot change the `language` to `bash` here...
+..
+TODO before copying:
-.. developer's note: check if `miniconda3/envs/` env name is `babs` as instructed in the this example walkthrough!
+..
+1. check if `miniconda3/envs/` env name is `babs` as instructed in the this example walkthrough!
+..
+2. 'babs_demo_prep' foldername used by developer --> 'babs_demo'
+..
+3. annoying but not useful warning from git-annex
+..
+TODO after copying:
+..
+1. check the tracked changes!

 .. dropdown:: Warning regarding TemplateFlow?
 Fine to toy BIDS App!

     You may receive this warning from ``babs-init`` if you did not set up environment variable ``$TEMPLATEFLOW_HOME``::

         UserWarning: Usually BIDS App depends on TemplateFlow, but environment variable `TEMPLATEFLOW_HOME` was not set up.
-        Therefore, BABS will not export it or bind its directory when running the container.
+        Therefore, BABS will not bind its directory or inject this environment variable into the container when running the container.
 This may cause errors.

     This is totally fine to toy BIDS App, and it won't use TemplateFlow.
     However, a lot of BIDS Apps would use it.
 Make sure you set it up when you use those BIDS Apps.